It’s a little harder to convince teenagers to practice their instruments. Try these tricks and motivate them to play more!

 As a result, sometimes my 14-year-old practices piano at midnight, but I’m just happy she’s doing it!

-As for the guitar, we found Fender Play—an online guitar lessons program—that has just been amazing for Bria.
+As for the guitar, we found Fender Play—an online guitar lessons program—that has just been amazing for my daughter.
 She’s so busy we couldn’t even figure out how to do live lessons, so everything she does on Fender Play is self-led and on her own time.
 For her, that is also often late at night, but I love hearing the sounds of her guitar drift downstairs after she has finished up her homework.

 I have found that since I stopped nagging my teens about practicing, they have taken responsibility for it and they still get it done.
 Sure, it can be feast or famine, but overall I have been happy with backing down and letting them choose for themselves.

 Make sure they’re playing fun music

 This has proven to be magical.
 Yes, sometimes teachers assign music that isn’t very fun and they still have to practice it.
 But if you as a parent can find some fun music for them to learn, too, they will be more motivated to practice all of it.

 This is another reason why I have loved Fender Play—they have a huge library of fun songs for my daughter to learn.
 She just has to get out her computer and look up the song she is hoping to learn and it will most likely be there since they have so many available.